meteor/meteor/content/security.md

 1. Remove the `insecure` package.
 1. Remove the `autopublish` package.
-1. Validate all method and publication arguments, and use `audit-argument-checks` to ensure this.
+1. Validate all Method and publication arguments, and use `audit-argument-checks` to ensure this.
 1. Deny writes to the `profile` field on user documents // XXX link to accounts.
-1. Use methods instead of client-side insert/update/remove and allow/deny.
+1. Use Methods instead of client-side insert/update/remove and allow/deny.
 1. Use specific selectors and filter fields in publications.
 1. Don't use raw string inclusion in Blaze unless you really know what you are doing.
 1. Make sure secret API keys and passwords aren't in your source code.
 1. Use package scan as a safety net.
 1. Secure the data, not the UI - redirecting away from a client-side route does nothing for security, it's just a nice UX feature.
 1. Don't ever trust user IDs passed from the client.
-Use `this.userId` inside methods and publications.
+Use `this.userId` inside Methods and publications.
 1. Set up browser policy, but know that not all browsers support it so it's mostly a convenience/extra layer thing